agraef/ez-ag/README.md

 functionality.

-When running the Pd patch, instead of hooking up the Guitar Wing directly to Ardour's control input, you can also use Pd's second MIDI output as input to Ardour's generic MIDI control instead.
-This will filter out the note messages associated with the Wing's touch faders, which may otherwise get in the way of Ardour's MIDI learn facility.
+When running the Pd patch, instead of hooking up the Guitar Wing directly to Ardour's control input, you can also switch on the "thru" toggle in the gwing subpatch and use Pd's second MIDI output as input to Ardour's generic MIDI control instead.
+This has the added benefit that it will filter out the note messages associated with the Wing's touch faders, which may otherwise get in the way of Ardour's MIDI learn facility.

 ## Reporting Bugs